lmcrean/dottie/docs/workflows.md

 - Full integration testing against preview deployments
 - PR comments with deployment URLs and test results

-**Deployment Flow**:
+### Fork PR Handling

+**Important**: Pull requests from **forks** (external contributors) cannot access repository secrets for security reasons.
+This is a GitHub security feature to prevent malicious actors from stealing secrets.

+**For Fork PRs**:
+- ✅ Basic validation still runs (linting, local unit tests)
+- ❌ Deployment preview is **skipped** (requires secrets for GCP/Firebase)
+- ❌ E2E tests against deployed preview are **skipped**
+- 📝 Automatic PR comment explains the limitation to contributors

+**For Same-Repo PRs** (branches in main repo):
+- ✅ Full deployment preview with all tests
+- ✅ Access to all secrets and cloud resources
+- ✅ Complete E2E test suite

+**Label-Triggered Deployment for Maintainers**:
+To deploy a fork PR with one click:
+1. Review the PR code changes for safety (check for malicious code)
+2. Add the `deploy-preview` label to the PR
+3. The `deploy-fork-preview.yml` workflow will automatically trigger
+4. Full deployment + tests will run with access to secrets
+5. Remove the label to stop future deployments on new commits

+**How it works**:
+- Uses `pull_request_target` event (runs in context of base branch)
+- Has access to repository secrets (safe because only maintainers can add labels)
+- Only runs when `deploy-preview` label is present
+- Posts security reminder comment when deployment starts

+**Alternative Manual Workaround**:
+If you prefer not to use the label system:
+1. Create a new branch in the main repo
+2. Pull the fork's changes into that branch
+3. Open a PR from that branch (will have full access to secrets)

+**Deployment Flow** (Same-Repo PRs Only):
+1. Check if PR is from fork (if yes, skip deployment and notify)
-1. Build and deploy API to Cloud Run with branch-specific name: `api-{branch-name}`
+2. Build and deploy API to Cloud Run with branch-specific name: `api-{branch-name}`
-2. Build and deploy Web to Firebase with preview channel: `branch-{pr-number}`
+3. Build and deploy Web to Firebase with preview channel: `branch-{pr-number}`
-3. Post deployment URLs to PR comment
+4. Post deployment URLs to PR comment
-4. Run API tests (unit, health, endpoints)
+5. Run API tests (unit, health, endpoints)
-5. Run integration tests (cross-service, CORS, performance)
+6. Run integration tests (cross-service, CORS, performance)
-6. Run E2E tests (Playwright browser tests)
+7. Run E2E tests (Playwright browser tests)
-7. Update PR comment with test results
+8. Update PR comment with test results

 ## Main Deployments